-So one of my daughter’s wants to rent a new place in the fall for her final (hopefully) year of her education.
-This place seems to be akin to Fort Knox or some other high security establishment, because not only do they want a Guarantor to sign on the dotted line that they will be responsible for the rent, should there be any problems with the renter(s) (i.e. my daughter), they also want my:
+So one of my daughters wants to rent a new place.
+This place seems to be akin to Fort Knox or some other high-security establishment.
+Not only do they want a Guarantor to sign on the dotted line that they will be responsible for the rent should there be any problems with the renter(s) (i.e. my daughter), they also want my:

 - Social Insurance Number

 - Banking Information for an account, which I assume they will attempt to extract unpaid rent from.